arthmoeros/ab-common/README.md

 Class with static util methods for number handling

+##### Annotation

+Handles Metadata Decorators accessing keys and also provides an utility static method for retrieval of @RestService metadata information

+##### RestMethod

+Enum used to identify types of Rest Methods (HTTP), such as POST, GET, PUT, DELETE

+##### ContentType

+Utility class handling static instances of different ContentTypes used by the @RestService decorator

 ##### Metadata Decorators (Annotations)

 **Annotation** | **Description**|**Usage**
 ---------------|----------------|-------------
-@RestMethod | Tags a public method as a Rest Service and specifies its path | *Used by @artifacter/worker*
+@RestService | Tags a public method as a Rest Service and specifies its metadata (http method, path, content types for request and response) | *Used by @artifacter/worker*
-@RestRequestType | Specifies expected request content-type header | *Required by @RestMethod in @artifacter/worker*
-@RestResponseType | Specifies expected response content-type header | *Required by @RestMethod in @artifacter/worker*
-@PipeFunction | Tags a public method as a Pipe Function | *Used by @artifacter/template-processor*
+@PipeFunction | Tags a public method as a Pipe Function | *Used by @artifacter/template-engine*
-@TemplateFunction | Tags a public method as a Template Function | *Used by @artifacter/template-processor*
+@TemplateFunction | Tags a public method as a Template Function | *Used by @artifacter/template-engine*